 $$\Delta d{t+1} - \overline{d} = \kappa_d (dp_t - \overline{dp}) + \tau{t+1}^d, \tag{2}$$ where d_t denotes log dividends and \overline{d} denotes the sample mean of dividend growth.
 Dividend growth rates are even less forecastable than returns.
 For most of the sample, the point estimate is not statistically significantly different from zero, and the regression R^2 never exceeds 16% (not shown).
 Interestingly, the dividend-price ratio at the end of the 1990s seems to forecast neither stock returns nor dividend growth.
-This is a conundrum from the perspective of any present value model (see Section 3.1).
+This is a conundrum from the perspective of any present value model (see Section 3.1), as also pointed out by Cochrane (2006).

 The left two columns of Table 1, denoted "No Break," report the coefficients κ_r and κ_d from equations (1) and (2) and their asymptotic standard errors for the entire 1927-2004 sample, as well as for various subsamples.
 The first row shows that the dividend-price ratio marginally predicts stock returns (first column); the coefficient is significant at the 5% level if asymptotic standard errors are used for inference.
-However, small sample standard errors computed from a bootstrap simulation suggest that the coefficient κ_r is not statistically different from zero for the entire sample.1 The dividend-price ratio does not forecast dividend growth at conventional significance levels (third column).
-Thus, we cannot reject the hypothesis that the dividend-price ratio forecasts neither dividend growth nor returns.
+However, small sample standard errors computed from a bootstrap simulation suggest that the coefficient κ_r is not statistically different from zero for the entire sample.2 The dividend-price ratio does not forecast dividend growth at conventional significance